greenelab/deep-review/manuscript.md

 Traditional machine learning approaches relied on preprocessing the graph into a feature vector, such as a fixed-width bit vector fingerprint [@QnZ7V9Rd].
 The same fingerprints have been used by some drug-target interaction methods discussed above [@oTF8O79C].
 An overly simplistic but approximately correct view of chemical fingerprints is that each bit represents the presence or absence of a particular chemical substructure in the molecular graph.
-Modern neural networks can operate directly on the molecular graph as input.
+Modern neural networks, such as those discussed previously for PPI networks, can operate directly on the molecular graph as input.
 Duvenaud et al. [@Oe573FaL] generalized standard circular fingerprints by substituting discrete operations in the fingerprinting algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
 Other approaches offer trainable networks that can learn chemical feature representations that are optimized for a particular prediction task.
 Lusci et al. [@17Wih4Hd5] applied recursive neural networks for directed acyclic graphs to undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node.